apiato/apiato/docs/_docs/C.features/supported-parameters.md

 It's not recommended to keep skipping cache as it has bad impact on the performance.

 *(provided by the L5 Repository)*

-## Where to apply these parameters?

-You can include these parameters on almost every `[GET]` endpoint)

 ## Configuration

-All the parameters that are provided by the L5 Repository are configurable from the `Ship/Configs/repository.php` file.
+Most of thes parameters are provided by the L5 Repository and configurable from the `Ship/Configs/repository.php` file.
+Some of them are built in house, or inherited from other packages such as Fractal.

 #### See the Supported Parameters from the User Developer perspective:

 1) Generate the Default API documentation

 2) Visit the documentation URL

 More details in the [API Docs Generator](http://apiato.io/C.features/api-docs-generator/) page.

 ### More